-Here are some ways to add some "oomph" to your event's fundraising possibilities, and make sure that no guest goes home feeling like he or she could have given a little more to the cause, if only the right opportunity had presented itself.
+Here are some ways to add some "oomph" to your event's fundraising possibilities, and make sure that no guests go home feeling like they could have given a little more to the cause, if only the right opportunity had presented itself.

-If you're trying to loosen up your guests – for example, to get auction attendees into a bidding mood -- the first drink should be free.
-After that, however, offering a special mixed drink – with a clever name that ties in to your nonprofit's name or work – is fun, and you can charge extra for it.
+If you're trying to loosen up your guests, for example, to get auction attendees into a bidding mood, the first drink should be free.
+After that, however, offering a special mixed drink, with a clever name that ties in to your nonprofit's name or work, is fun.
+Plus, you can charge extra for it.

 The idea here is that volunteers bake cakes and fancy desserts and attendees bid on them during a brief live auction that follows dinner.
-Each dessert can easily bring in $50 to $100, depending on the crowd.
+Each dessert can easily bring in $50 or more, depending on the crowd.

 This is a variation on the raffle idea.
 You stuff blown up balloons with gift certificates, for example to local stores and restaurants.
 Holding the balloons, your staff or volunteers circle the room during an appropriate part of the event, and sell them for around $5 to $15.
 The excitement builds as the balloons are popped and people see what they have won.

 Can you obtain two of the same high-value item?
 A donor who, for example, is willing to part with one week's stay at a vacation cabin might be willing to give you a second one.
 Don't publicize the existence of a duplicate in advance.
 Instead, when the bidding seems ready to peak, have the auctioneer announce that the donor has consented to providing another of the same item, with both offered at the second-highest price.
 You'll probably make both bidders happy, with an instant boost to your proceeds.